cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 OSX will append a .dmg behind the name.
 When considering the OS and you only want to use one, we recommend that you use the latest OS.
-Please let us know if we need to update the verion numbers.
+Please let us know if we need to update the version numbers.
 Check with the ubuntu Web page.

 At this time do not plug in your usb stick.
 Just issue the command